 Taking this step can prevent an overdrawn account because you’ll know if you truly have sufficient funds.
 If this has been an issue for you in the past, you might look into an account with no overdraft fees.

-Did you recently pay a bill online or by check, only to receive a second bill?
-Looking at your bank statements shows you all of your bank transactions—including recent bill payments.
-Through the bank reconciliation process, you might catch an error, or you might be reassured that you did, indeed, pay that bill.
+Having your reconciliations, along with the statements, shows you all of your bank transactions—including recent bill payments.
+Through the bank reconciliation process, you might catch an error or have assurance that you did, indeed, pay that bill.

-Avoid costly errors.
+3. Avoid costly errors.

-Do you know all the service fees you pay?
+Do you know all the bank service fees you pay?
 Checking your bank statement balance will help you understand the exact fees associated with your accounts.
 You might be able to leverage this knowledge to negotiate for better rates from your bank.

-Detect fraud and theft sooner.
+5. Detect fraud and identity theft sooner.